-Below are the top (or bottom!) most frequently misspelled words.
-Suggestions as to why they cause problems
+The top (or bottom!) most frequently misspelled words - and why they may cause problems.

 Separate - the ‘a’ becomes an ‘e’